How-to Guide - Configuring Promotions

 |---|---|

-The General - Returns tab controls Promotion behaviour during return transactions.
-These settings do not need to be changed for normal receipted returns:
+The Returns tab controls atypical Promotion behaviour during return transactions.
+These settings do not need to be changed to accommodate normal receipted return transactions.

 | Field | Description |